What TurkStat do?

 Analytical Framework, Concepts, Definitions, and Classifications

-The aim is to produce national and regional population projections by using the current data sources.
-Cohort-component method, which projects the effects of many demographic indicators on age-sex structure of the population was executed.
-Cohort-component method bases on lifelong monitoring of the cohorts that are at the same age, by fertility, mortality and migration components.
+The aim of this study is to produce national and provincial population projections by using the current data sources.
+Cohort-component method, which reflects the effects of various demographic indicators on age-sex structure of the population, was used.
+Cohort-component method is based on lifelong monitoring of cohorts of the same age group according to their fertility, mortality and migration patterns.
 The cohorts are annual birth cohorts (age-cohorts).
 The components are births, deaths and migration.

 Scope of the Data

-It is the same with the population covered by Address Based Population Registration System (ABPRS).
-In ABPRS, whole of Turkish Republic citizens and foreign nationals living within the boundaries of the country (de-jure) have been covered.
-Both institutional and non-institutional population was covered.
-Pattern of institutional population was also taken into consideration at the projection process.
+It is the population covered by Address Based Population Registration System (ABPRS).
+In ABPRS, all Turkish Republic citizens and foreign nationals residing within the boundaries of the country have been covered (de-jure population).
+Foreign citizens data refers to individuals;

-All calculation processes was done according to the requirements of the cohort component method.
+All calculation processes were done according to the requirements of the cohort-component method.

 Characteristics of Basic Data Sources

-Information form on revision will be carried out in 2016 for the statistics produced in this scope of this press release can be accessed from the link below.
+The Revision Information Form regarding the revisions to be carried out in 2018 for the statistics produced in the scope of this press release can be accessed from the link below.